Core Beliefs as Obstacles to Success.

 Our beliefs are powerful and if we’re not careful, they will control our destiny.

 What do you believe?
 How are those beliefs impacting your dreams and goals?

-This week why not spend some time exploring what it is you’d like to happen for the rest of this year.
+This week why not spend some time exploring what it is you’d like to happen in 2013.
 Then, I invite you to honestly assess your beliefs and feelings about it.
 You may be surprised at what you find, particularly if what you find is an obstacle to your success.

+It’s February, the beginning of an amazing new year.
+You’ve got a clean slate, a blank canvas to do with whatever you want.
 Let’s get you busy taking action.
 It’s an Esteemable Act.
-To read more on how you can change your beliefs in order to live the life you want, take a look at Esteemable Acts: 10 Action for Building Real Self Esteem.
+To read more on how you can change your beliefs in order to live the life you want, get your copy of Esteemable Acts: 10 Action for Building Real Self Esteem.